 This service is an early intervention and prevention strategy aimed at breaking the cycle of FDV and preventing women and children from becoming homeless following domestic violence.

-In accordance with the multi-agency FDV approach, the DVO worker and Keeping Women Safe (KWS) worker meet daily with Child Protection and Family Services (CPFS) and WA Police (WAPOL) to discuss FDV incidents that occurred within the last 24 hours.
-Prior to these meetings, the DVO and KWS worker identify any category 2 offences and whether or not they are existing clients (or known to the service).
+In accordance with the multi-agency FDV approach, the DV employee and Keeping Women Safe (KWS) employee meet daily with Child Protection and Family Services (CPFS) and WA Police (WAPOL) to discuss FDV incidents that occurred within the last 24 hours.
+Prior to these meetings, the DVO and KWS employees identify any category 2 offences and whether or not they are existing clients (or known to the service).